Understanding Jawline Sagging: The Relationship Between Genetics and Ageing

 Some people begin noticing these changes as early as their 30s, especially if they have a poorly defined jaw and chin.
 Other people, with better bone structure, may not see major changes until later in life.

-Your genetic makeup has a huge influence on facial structure, skin type, and fat distribution — all of which can affect how and when sagging begins.
+Your genetic makeup has a significant influence on facial structure, skin type, and fat distribution, all of which can impact when and how sagging begins.
 If your parents had early jowling or weak jaw definition, you may be more prone to the same.

 However, lifestyle and environmental factors also play a significant role: